CNES/cars/docs/source/design/cars_loaders.rst

 - ease 3D studies and definition/test of new algorithms
 - simplify evolution when a library is becoming obsolete

+In CARS, we call "loader" the generic way to include

+The loaders implementations can be internal or external.

 General loader design
 =====================